simonw/til/sqlite/related-rows-single-query.md

-# Returning related rows in a single SQL query using JSON
+X# Returning related rows in a single SQL query using JSON

 When building database-backed applications you'll often find yourself wanting to return a row from the database along with its related rows.